 Beyond this there are many ways to trade metals – CFD metals allow you to trade on the price movement of the metal, but doesn’t obligate you to actually buy it.
 This allows for more freedom when trading – because when you want to buy the actual metal you have to find someone that sells it at the price you want to pay and when you sell it you have to find someone to buy it at the price you want to get.
 Another benefit is that you can buy and sell CFDs without owning the actual metal.
 This means if you think the price of metal is going up, you can “buy” (or go long as is known in traders’ lingo) if you think the price is going down, you can “Sell” (or go short).
 In both cases you will be able to take advantage of the difference in price between the time you “open” the position (essentially start the trade) and “closed” it (or stopped the trade).

 Options are another way to trade metals – which allows for a completely different trading experience.
 Although it also allows you to trade both if the price goes up or goes down, it does it in a different way.
 When “buying” you decide what price the instrument will reach within a specific timeframe.
 You pay the person “selling” the option a premium.
-If the instrument moves above the price that you estimated (before the option expires) you receive the difference in price.
+If you anticipate that the price of a currency pair will rise, you may take advantage of that movement by buying a Call/ If you anticipate that the price of a currency pair will fall, you may take advantage of that movement by buying a Put.
 The benefit of this type of trading is that you only risk your premium, which some people prefer and not all instruments offer.

 LIVE TRADING | Sign Up